mintpepper95/KnowledgeIsPower/System design/Questions/WhatsApp/My attempt 1.md

 * Session routing - When a message arrives in backend, backend must ask a fast store like Redis: Which specific WebSocket server holds User B's connection now?
 So need to map user_id to WS node to route message to the right machine so it can be pushed to the client.

   We can have a Presence Service for listening to heartbeats from client.

+### Sql vs NoSql
+They are pretty similar these days.
+Even NoSql can do transactions now.
+So instead we could talk about data access pattern.

+Chat append to a data partition, read recent N by sort key, occasional scan back.

+So NoSql works well, however many chat systems also works well on Sql.
+Discord started with Sql and moved to NoSql.

+#### CAP and Idempotency

+CAP only applies during a partition.
+Messafe delivery is about deliver now, reconcile order later.